archethic-foundation/libjs/README.md

 Adds a recipient to call the smart contract's "transaction" action.

 - `to` is the contract's address in hexadecimal or Uint8Array
-- `action` is the name of the action.
-This parameter is not mandatory
+- `action` is the name of the action
-- `args` is the list of arguments for the action (must contain only JSON valid data).
+- `args` is an object containing the parameter for the contract action.
 This parameter is not mandatory

 ```js
 import Archethic from "@archethicjs/sdk";